Irritable Bowel Syndrome? Try The Low FODMAP Diet

 What are FODMAPs?

-|Excess fructose (a monosaccharide) consumption can cause fructose malabsorption.
-This can cause an increase in water in the small intestine and ultimately lead to functional gut symptoms like diarrhoea, bloating, etc.|
+- Excess fructose consumption can cause fructose malabsorption, cause an increase in water in the small intestine and increases IBS symptoms.

 Low FODMAP diet: What you can eat